 - Hat/cap: Packing a hat or cap will also help you to protect yourself from the sun.
 If you make a day hike or even a multiple-day hike, this definitely is a must on your packing list for Iceland.

 - Flip flops: They always come in handy!
-Wearing them in the camp shower, or at a natural hot pool.
+Wearing them in the camp shower or at a natural hot pool is common and needed!

 Iceland winter packing list